+(b) Partial Integration System

-(ii) Partial Integration System: Under this system, shareholders were taxed on a cash basis, i.e., when dividends were actually distributed.
-However, in order to compensate for the benefit of an income tax deferral, the first category tax rate levied on the distributing company was set at 25.5% in 2017 and at 27% in 2018 and onwards.
+Under the partial integration system, shareholders were taxed on a cash basis, i.e., when dividends were actually distributed.
+However, in order to compensate for the benefit of the income tax deferral, the first category tax rate levied on the distributing company was set at 25.5% for 2017 and at 27% for 2018 and subsequent years.

 Furthermore, effectively only up to 65% of the first category tax paid on the dividend that was distributed was creditable against the surtax or additional tax liability on the shareholder, leading to an overall effective tax rate on actual dividends distributed to shareholders of 44.4% after 2017.
-However, the 65% tax credit limitation was not applicable to nonresident shareholders, but only to the extent that they resided in a jurisdiction with a tax treaty with Chile that was either in force or signed.
+However, the 65% tax credit limitation did not apply to nonresident shareholders, but only to the extent they resided in a jurisdiction with a tax treaty with Chile that was either in force or signed.

-Consequently, Chilean affiliates of foreign investors generally opted for the partial integration system when they resided in a tax treaty country or invested through an investment platform that was located in a tax treaty country.
+Consequently, Chilean affiliates of foreign investors generally opted for the partial integration system when they resided in a tax treaty country or invested through an investment platform that was located in a treaty country.

 Example: